 - JD Power Score: 805

-BMO Harris Bank offers the Physicians’ Program to interns, residents, and fellows with the following degrees:
+BMO Bank (formerly BMO Harris Bank) offers the Physicians’ Program to interns, residents, and fellows with the following degrees:

 - Doctors of Medicine (MD)

 - Doctors of Dental Medicine (DMD)

 - Doctors of Osteopathic Medicine (DO)

 Loans may be used to purchase, cash out, or rate/term refinance a duplex, single-family home, condominium, or townhouse that is used as a primary residence.
 Investment properties and second homes are not eligible for financing through the program.

 - 95% financing for $1 – $1.5 million